-Neglect of Foul Play?
+Neglect or Foul Play?

-It is certainly possible that this is still all just coincidences, or that someone in the REvil group continued to study the Kaseya software after their first successful attack in 2019, hoping to find a flaw that would allow them to replicate their initial success.
+It is certainly possible that this is still all just coincidence, or that someone in the REvil group continued to study the Kaseya software after their first successful attack in 2019, hoping to find a flaw that would allow them to replicate their initial success.
 Cybercriminals rarely spend as much time as state-sponsored groups to prepare for their attacks.
-If it turns out that REvil found zero-days to exploit with relative ease, even though Kaseya had already been involved in another Zero-day attack two years ago, it will seem like neglect.
+If it turns out that REvil found zero-days to exploit with relative ease, even though Kaseya had already been involved in another zero-day attack two years ago, it will seem like neglect.